-Consolidation Loans allow borrowers to combine multiple federal loans into a single loan.
+Consolidation Loans allow borrowers to combine multiple federal loans into a single loan and begin a new repayment period.
 Consolidation enables borrowers to simplify the repayment of their federal student loans and, in some cases, extend their repayment period, which reduces the monthly payment amount.
 Interest rates on Consolidation Loans are determined by taking the weighted average of the interest rates on the loans being consolidated and rounding the result up to the nearest higher one-eighth of 1%.